Information Association for Language Model Updating by Mitigating LM-Logical Discrepancy: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we instroduce the task of Self Information Update for LLMs, which aims to update the existing knowledge in LLMs using minimal human input from informative text corpora.
-Leveraging LLMs' basic instruction-following capabilities, we analyze the exposure bias problem, which prioritizes existing information over new information when following instructions.
-We then propose a simple solution based on our analysis that significantly improves factual consistency.
+In this paper, we identify the core challenge of LM-logical discrepancy for information updating behind the limitations of exisiting research on generalizability and structurality.
+We introduce the task of \problem{} for LLMs, which highlights unstructured information updating and QA-based generalization evaluation.
+We design a pipeline approach to tackle \problem{}, featuring a self prompting method and an associative distillation approach to mitigate the LM-logical discrepancy.
+The associative distillation is proposed to solve the exposure bias problem which prioritizes past information originating from the discrepancy.
+Our proposed method significantly improves factual consistency.
+Additionally, we study the forgetting phenomenon under the continual learning setting and find that our proposed method can maintain past knowledge by keeping a small portion of the past data.

-We envision three potential extensions for this work: \begin{itemize} \item Our analysis of the exposure bias problem can be combined with various advanced model editing approaches to further enhance the efficiency and effectiveness of Self Information Updates. \item We observe that in cases where naive distillation fails, the model output resembles the hallucination behavior of LLMs, a common issue in existing LLMs.
-This suggests that the exposure bias problem may also exist during the pretraining of language models due to the order in which textual data is provided.
-A more in-depth analysis of this phenomenon during the pretraining stage could lead to improved pretraining strategies that mitigate the hallucination problem. \item In this work, we validate the exposure bias problem and the effectiveness of our proposed solution using a single information update corpus.
-In the future, we plan to explore Continual Self Information Update with a stream of information update corpora.
-This potentially involves maintaining an experience-replay buffer for previous updates. \end{itemize}
+We envision three extensions for this work: \begin{itemize} \item Our analysis of the exposure bias problem is applicable to any method based on the probabilistic modeling of language.
+Therefore, our approach can be combined with other knowledge editing approaches to further improve information updating; \item The exposure bias problem may also exist in the pre-training stage due to the order in which textual data is provided.
+A more in-depth analysis of this phenomenon could lead to improved strategies for language modeling. \item We conduct a continual learning experiment of two stages in this work.
+We leave studies on more updating stages as future work. \end{itemize}